sys41x4/writeup/_posts/Writeups/HTB/2021-03-21-illumination-htb.md

 ![repo_log](/assets/htb/challenge/forensics/illumination/img/commit_details.png)

-Here we can see the `token` is shown at the end of the file.
+Here we can see the `token` is shown at the end of the file.<br>
 ![token](/assets/htb/challenge/forensics/illumination/img/token.png)

 Let us decode the `base64` encoding of the `token` value.

 ![flag](/assets/htb/challenge/forensics/illumination/img/flag.png)

+---

 This is how, I solved this challenge.